|site search by freefind|

 Ministry of Finance requires that Brokers retain your mortgage file and all documents for 6 years from the application.

 We do not keep any paper documents and files laying around.
-All your documents are scanned immediately and filed into our system electronic cloud storage.
+All your documents are scanned immediately and filed into our secure system electronic cloud storage.
 The paper files are then shredded for your protection.

 This makes your sensitive information secure and ensures your identity theft protection.